valentyntymku/moonshot/docs/user-guide/cli.md

 useful only for core Moonshot developers, or if you are working on custom plugins.

+## `--skip-ci-status / -s`

+*Default: Disabled*

+It would allow us to skip checks on the commit's CI job status.
+Without this option, the GithubRelease mechanism will wait until the build is finished.

 #### `--environment=NAME / -n NAME`

 *Default: dev-$USER, or as specified in the `environment_name`